 You do not need an undergraduate major in Linguistics to apply to Pitt’s Linguistics Graduate Program.
 Students who enter our program often have degrees in a variety of modern languages, English, anthropology, psychology or education.

-What is the relative importance of disciplinary background, grade point average, letters of recommendation, and TOEFL scores?
+What is the relative importance of disciplinary background, grade point average, letters of recommendation, and English language proficiency scores?

 All of these factors are important, but a good score on one of them can compensate for a weak showing on some other factor.
 For students whose native language is not English, we also consult the TOEFL or IELTS score for further information on verbal proficiency.